contact-nat/restlet-sites/modules/com.restlet/tech-doc/documentation guidelines.md

 .md files contain the documentation content.
 Each .md file has an associated .yml file (e.g. 01_sign-in.md file has its 01_sign-in.yml file) in order to display as an item in the ToC.

 ## c.
+Generate Table of Contents
+Launch local scripts to generate the appropriate ToC.

+## d.
 Add resources

 ### Insert screenshots
 Screenshots are left-aligned.
 They must be 700px wide.
 Screenshots are named following the syntax below:
 “add-entity.jpg”
 Screenshots are saved in jpg format.
 Highlight the part of interest in a square and darken the rest of the screenshot.
 If the area we want to highlight is hardly visible, add a red arrow (Skitch funky arrow medium size).

 ### Insert images